codecurious-bln/basic-curriculum/terminal/index.md

     irb

 As you notice the command prompt is gone and we have entered another program on our terminal called the ruby terminal.
 Ther ruby terminal is an environment that understands and executes ruby code.
-You can try out all commands you did during this tutorial: 'http://tryruby.org' which is a browser based ruby environment
+You can try out all commands you did during this tutorial: `http://tryruby.org` which is a browser based ruby environment

-For example:
+## Strings and Integers

+For example you could write this and hit Enter:

     "Hello World"
+Any word literals that are not numbers or code need to be written in quotation marks ("" or '') so ruby terminal knows what it is.

 And as we know Ruby knows math too:

     1 + 5
+Ruby knows integers, no need to mark them specifically.

+## Variables

 Let's store something in a variable:

     planet = "earth"

-Variable names are always written in lower caps.
-In our example we are storing a string into a variable.
-A string is not-coding text literal written in quotation marks (can be singel or double quote).
+Variable names are always written in lower caps. .

 Let's output the variable